bitovi/eslint-config/README.md

 ## Usage

-This package ships with several primary configs, containing our full reccomendations for that stack.
+This package ships with several primary configs, containing our full recommendations for that stack.
 You will usually want to use one of these directly.

 * angular
 * react
+* node

 In your Project's ESLint config file, extend one of them.